DHTMLX/docs-diagram/docs/api/diagram/autoplace_method.md

 - `config` - (optional) an object with configuration settings of the autoplacement.
 If not specified, the default settings will be applied.
 Here you can specify the following parameters:
 	- `mode` - (optional) the mode of connecting shapes, "direct" (by default) or "edges"
 	- `graphPadding` - (optional) sets the distance between unconnected diagrams, 200 by default
+	- `placeMode` - (optional) sets the mode of placement of shapes, "orthogonal" (by default) or "radial"

 ### Example